scholzj/aws-minikube/README.md

 ## Prerequisites and Dependencies

-AWS Minikube deployes into an existing VPC / public subnet.
+AWS Minikube deploys into an existing VPC / public subnet.
 If you don't have your VPC / subnet yet, you can use [this](https://github.com/scholzj/aws-vpc) configuration to create one.
   * The VPC / subnet should be properly linked with Internet Gateway (IGW) and should have DNS and DHCP enabled.
   * Hosted DNS zone configured in Route53 (in case the zone is private you have to use IP address to copy `kubeconfig` and access the cluster).
 To deploy AWS Minikube there are no other dependencies apart from [Terraform](https://www.terraform.io).
 Kubeadm is used only on the EC2 host and doesn't have to be installed locally.

 ## Configuration

 The configuration is done through Terraform variables.
-Example *tfvars* file is part of this repo and is named `example.tfvars`.
+Example `tfvars` file is part of this repo and is named `example.tfvars`.
 Change the variables to match your environment / requirements before running `terraform apply ...`.

 | Option | Explanation | Example |
 |--------|-------------|---------|